sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     'c:\java' is not recognized as an internal or external command, operable program or batch file.

-Ckasspath problems
+Classpath problems
 ^^^^^^^^^^^^^^^^^^
 So what about CLASSPATH problems?
-Here are two cases.
+Here are three cases.
 The first is just the wrong path, so Java won't be able to find the main class to run.
 The second case has a valid classpath, but is missing one of the IOM jars.
+The third is a case with EG versions of the jars, not from a SAS 9 install.

+These errors are descibed below:

+1) Error: Could not find or load main class pyiom.saspy2j
+2) Error: Unable to initialize main class pyiom.saspy2j Caused by: java.lang.NoClassDefFoundError: org/omg/CORBA/UserException
+3) Java Error:
+   java.lang.NoClassDefFoundError: com/sas/services/connection/ConnectionFactoryException

+1) Just what a bad classpath might look like:

 .. code-block:: ipython3